TheDim0nu4/Loan-Prediction/README.md

 ## 📈 Evaluation

-We already have trained models, so we need to evaluate and compare their performance.
-We will evaluate each model using a confusion matrix and a classification report
-(it includes important metrics like precision, recall, F1, and accuracy)
+After training the models, we need to evaluate and compare their performance.
+We will evaluate each model using a confusion matrix and a classification report.
+It includes important metrics such as precision, recall, F1-score, and accuracy.
+After we identify the best model, we will use cross-validation to check that the model works well with different data distributions and to get a more reliable evaluation of its performance.

-Results for each model are available in evaluation.ipynb
+Results for each model are available in modeling.ipynb

 ## 🏆 Results

-During evaluation, we see that random forest and gradient boosting are almost perfect models, while logistic regression and SVM have a problem with class 1.
-This can be related to the nature of the data, because in the EDA we saw that the data is non-linear separable, which explains why logistic regression has the worst performance.
-SVM performs better than logistic regression but still has a problem with class 1.
-Other algorithms, random forest and gradient boosting, work very well on non-linear data.
-Credit score, loan amount, and income influence the model decisions the most.
-In the EDA, in the pairplot and correlation table, we saw that these features stand out from the rest.
-In conclusion, we can say that machine learning models, especially random forest and gradient boosting, can be used in this field as very helpful tools.
+Four machine learning models were evaluated: logistic regression, SVM, random forest, and XGBoost.
+The results show that logistic regression and SVM have difficulties correctly predicting class 0, which indicates that simpler models cannot fully capture the patterns in the data. <br>

+Among the tested models, random forest achieved the best overall performance, especially in identifying class 0 (recall ≈ 0.58), while maintaining very strong results for class 1.
+In contrast, XGBoost performed worse for class 0 (recall ≈ 0.50), meaning it tends to predict the majority class more often. <br>

+Cross-validation of the best model shows stable performance with an average accuracy around 0.80 and macro F1-score around 0.72, indicating good generalization ability.
+Feature importance analysis also shows that credit history, loan amount, and income have the strongest influence on model predictions. <br>

+Overall, the results suggest that ensemble models, particularly random forest, are the most suitable approach for this loan prediction task.

 ## 🛠️ Tools Used

-- Python (Pandas, Matplotlib, Searbon, Scikit-learn, Imbalanced-learn, Joblib)
+- Python (Pandas, Matplotlib, Searbon, Scikit-learn, XGBoost, Imbalanced-learn, Joblib)
 - Jupyter Notebook

+For creating a web application:

+- FastAPI
+- Vue.js
+- Docker